-You can’t depend on people to know your wishes for your birthing plan.
-Having a birthing plan and reviewing it with your partner and care provider can help you come up with a realistic plan that everyone can live with.
+You can’t depend on people to know your birthing plan wishes.
+Having a birthing plan and reviewing it with your partner and care provider can help you develop a realistic plan that everyone can live with.

-A good plan should cover what your preference is for a vaginal childbirth versus a C-section and any requests you have for labor, including whether you want to have an epidural.
+A good plan should cover your preference for vaginal childbirth versus a C-section and any requests you have for labor, including whether you want to have an epidural.
 If you want a doula present, make sure your doctor knows that’s part of your labor plan.

 You may have enjoyed some wine after work before you became pregnant, but it’s one of those things you’re going to have to say goodbye to for a while.

-If you don’t, remember that every sip of alcohol you’re taking is going through the placenta into your baby’s blood stream.
-That should take some of the enjoyment out of it.
+If you don’t, remember that every sip of alcohol you take travels through the placenta into your baby’s bloodstream, putting your baby at risk of fetal alcohol spectrum disorder, among other complications (5).

 Pregnancy is a time of sacrifice, but there are some amazing rewards too.
 And that will be crystal clear to you once you’re holding your baby in your arms in the delivery room.